kevinh-e/silver-palm-tree/README.md

 [![Python][Python.org]][Python-url] [![PyTorch][PyTorch.org]][Pytorch-url]

 This project is part of my self-taught deep learning journey, where I’ve built and trained convolutional neural networks (CNNs) from scratch using PyTorch.
-The goal was to understand the entire training pipeline—data preprocessing, model architecture, training loops, evaluation, and optimization—without relying on pre-trained models.
+The goal was to understand the entire training pipeline-data preprocessing, model architecture, training loops, evaluation, and optimization, without relying on pre-trained models.

 The final models are interpreted replicas of the famous [*Deep Residual Learning for Image Recognition*](https://arxiv.org/abs/1512.03385) paper that won the 2015 ImageNet [ILSVRC](https://image-net.org/challenges/LSVRC/).